News

 “House amendments will make abortion clinics a thing of the past in Indiana, requiring that abortions for limited circumstances be done in hospitals, or hospital-owned surgical centers,” the group said.
 “The House also tightened language for the life of the mother exception, limited abortions to ten weeks in circumstances of rape or incest, and limited abortions for lethal fetal anomalies to 20 weeks.”

-A ban on dismemberment abortion had taken effect in Indiana on July 8 after a federal judge lifted an injunction she had placed on the law in 2019.
+A ban on dismemberment abortion, the most common abortion procedure in the second trimester, took effect in Indiana on July 8, 2022, after a federal judge lifted an injunction that she had placed on it in 2019.
+The same judge upheld the law in March 2023.

 KENTUCKY – Ban throughout pregnancy

-Kentucky’s trigger law that banned abortion in the state immediately following the reversal of Roe v.
-Wade came back into effect on August 1.
+Kentucky’s trigger law banned abortion in the state immediately following the reversal of Roe v.
+Wade and came back into effect on August 1, 2022, after a state court temporarily blocked it.

 Jefferson County Circuit Judge Mitch Perry halted enforcement of the law and an already-blocked six-week ban at the request of the American Civil Liberties Union of Kentucky and Planned Parenthood days after the Dobbs ruling.
-On July 22, Perry granted a longer injunction sought by abortion clinics.
+On July 22, Perry granted a longer injunction requested by abortion facilities.

 Kentucky’s trigger law defines an unborn child as a “human being” from fertilization and prohibits any procedure “with the specific intent of causing or abetting” the death of an unborn baby at any stage of embryonic or fetal development.